-Here are some items you should have in your First Aid Kit:
+Here a re some items you should have in your First Aid Kit:

 First Aid Manual

 Sterile adhesive bandages of different sizes

 Sterile gauze pads

 Hypoallergenic adhesive tape

 Triangular bandages

 Scissors

 Tweezers

 Sewing needle

 Moistened towelettes

 Antiseptic

 Thermometer

 Tube of petroleum jelly

 Safety pins

 Soap

 Latex gloves

 Sunscreen

 Aspirin or other pain reliever

 Anti-diarrhea medicine

 Antacid

 Laxative

 Activated charcoal

 Burn medication

 Rubbing alcohol

 Hydrogen peroxide

+D

-Prescr ription Medications
+Presci ription Medications

-It is in apportant that you have at least two weeks worth of prescription medications on hand.
+It is in It is important that you have at least two weeks worth of prescription medications on hand.

-10 15 111 iportaint that you have at least two weeks worth of prescription medications on hand.

 Protec eting / Saving Important Documents

-e all these items in waterproof containers and store safely or take with you when you
+e all these items in waterproof containers and store safely or take with you when you ate.

-evacua ate.
 Make additional copies in the event they are destroyed.

-Social cooperity cords
+0 , 000 020

-Social security cards Birth certificates
+Social security cards

+Birth certificates

-Marriage and death records Drivers license
+Marriage and death records

+Drivers license

 Cash and credit cards

 Wills

 Insurance policies

-П Deeds and mortgages
+Deeds and mortgages

-20000 0110 110116 0600